top of page

 Step 4: Mind your runway

 Earlier, we emphasized being able to fund 18 to 24 months of future expenses.
-Don’t concentrate too heavily on your current cash; instead, operate your business with insight into what your cash balance will look like six to eight months from now.
+Don’t concentrate too heavily on your current cash; instead, operate your business with insight into what your cash balance will look like a year from now.

-Taking a forward look at your runway helps you consider the choices you may have to make if funding doesn’t improve.
+Taking a forward look at your runway helps you consider the choices you may have to make if funding and market conditions don't improve.
 It also focuses your efforts on tactics you can implement today to improve margins, costs, and sales.

 Important: Don’t let your cash runway fall below 12 months.

 Startups with less than 12 months of runway can appear distressed and have difficulty raising capital.
-Investment deals, when they do arise, are typically less than favorable for startups.
+Investment deals, when they do arise, are typically less than favorable for startups that have short runways.

 Markets invariably go through cycles.
 Regardless of which cycle you’re in — booming or slowing — your startup will have the best chance for success when it’s growing sustainably.
 You’ll also have the best chance at getting favorable funding terms when you have cash in the bank, a reasonable burn rate, and a long runway.